Neverland3124/post-learn/hw2/progress.md

 - report and graph

 ideas:
+- Add BloomFilter struct definition
+- Add BloomFilter in HashState struct
+- Initialize it
+- Use it when we do ExecHashTableInsert

 - ExecHash is where we build hash table for inner relation (build tuple), we need to apply the bloom filter on it so that we could have a result bloom filter
 - Then when we go through outer hash table (probe tuple), we could then verify each record with such bloom filter.